alaister-net/Cathy/README.md

-## Cathy AI Discord Chat Bot
+## Alaister.net Intelligence

-Artificial intelligence (AI) chat bot for Discord written in Python
+Powered by Cathy, an artificial intelligence Discord chatbot written in Python 3